Example of the Customers management page

 Click Customers in the the Control bar to access the Customers management page.

-The page displays information about customers and includes:
+The page displays information about the customers or contacts in the current workspace/node, and includes:

 - The Create customer button.

 Click to open the Customer properties page, where you can enter the new customer details.

 - A Customer counter.

 Displays either the total number of customers in the node, or the number of customers identified after carrying out a search.